Bryan-TranLu/Module20_Challenge/README.md

 2) Compile and deploy the contract.
 Use Solidity compiler version 0.5.0

 3) Interact with the deployed smart contract.
-Use the following dummy account addresses:
+Deposit at least 16 Ether and use the following dummy account addresses:

 `Dummy account1 address: 0x0c0669Cd5e60a6F4b8ce437E4a4A007093D368Cb`